Cecília Supico Pinto

-Cecília Supico Pinto, popularly known as Cilinha (1921-2011) was the founder, president and mouthpiece of the Portuguese National Women's Movement (Movimento Nacional Feminino – MNF), an organization that supported Portugal's Estado Novo dictatorship.
+Cecília Supico Pinto, popularly known as Cilinha (1921-2011) was the founder, president and mouthpiece of the Portuguese Women's National Movement (Movimento Nacional Feminino – MNF), an organization that supported Portugal's Estado Novo dictatorship.
 During the Portuguese Colonial War, in which the country was fighting to protect its colonies from liberation movements, the MNF provided moral and material support to the military.

 Early life

 Cecília Maria de Castro Pereira de Carvalho Supico Pinto was born in the Portuguese capital of Lisbon on 30 May 1921.
 She was the first of four daughters of Manuel António do Casal-Ribeiro de Carvalho, of the family of the Viscounts of Chanceleiros.
 Pinto claimed that at the age of seven she could speak three languages fluently.
 She attended the nursing school of Saint Vincent de Paul in Lisbon.
 She was a childhood friend of the Portuguese poet and writer Sophia de Mello Breyner Andresen.
 In April 1945, Pinto married Clotário Luís Supico Ribeiro Pinto, who was 13 years older than she.
 They had no children.
 He became a member of the Estado Novo government and was a good friend of the dictatorship's leader António de Oliveira Salazar.
 Her husband's father was Liberato Pinto, a former prime minister of Portugal.